Keano20/City-Explorer-V2/README.md

 # 🌎 CityExplorerV2

-City Explorer V2 is a full-stack web application built with ASP.NET Core and Razor Pages.
+City Explorer V2 is a full-stack web application built with ASP.NET Core.
 It allows users to explore city-specific data and weather insights in real time using external APIs, while supporting secure user authentication and admin-level data management.

 ---